• Skip to primary navigation

 A piate of crispy air-fryer crispy chicken wings on a table with carrot and celery sticks.

 Add some carrot and celery sticks too.
-They are delicious dipped into blue cheese sauce.
+They are delicious dipped in blue cheese sauce.

 My new toy

-It’s lovely being a Mum on Mother’s Day, especially when your son decides to spoil you with a state-of-the-art air-fryer oven!
-It’s something I’ve always wanted but didn’t feel I could justify the cost.
+It's lovely being a Mum on Mother's Day, especially when your son spoils you with a state-of-the-art air-fryer oven!
+This is something I've always wanted but didn't feel I could justify the cost.
 I always felt that an air-fryer was just another gimmicky kitchen gadget that would end up gathering dust in the furthest corner of the kitchen cupboard once the novelty of using it had worn off.
-I couldn’t have been more wrong!
+I couldn't have been more wrong!

 I’ve only had it for 2 weeks, and I’ve already used it to make french fries, sweet potato fries and meat pasties (recipes to be added soon).
 I’ve also used it for defrosting my crusty German bread rolls which I put into the freezer last week after I’d finished testing the recipe.
 They literally defrosted and crisped up in 5 minutes – and tasted as though they’d been freshly baked!

 But my favourite creation so far in this amazing new air-fryer has to be these crispy chicken wings.
-The skin is so crispy that you can actually hear it crunch as you bite into them, but the inside is soft and juicy and full of flavour.
+The skin is so crispy that you can actually hear it crunch as you take a bite, but the inside is soft and juicy and full of flavour.
 And they only took 15 minutes to make!
-I think you can now safely say I’m absolutely hooked on this new toy!
+I think you can now safely say I'm absolutely hooked on this new toy!

 If you don’t have an air-fryer oven, don’t worry – you can make these wings in a conventional air-fryer (with a basket) too!